-A qualified radiographer: one which is credentialed and in good standing in radiography by the American Registry of Radiologic Technologists (ARRT).
+A qualified radiographer: one which is credentialed and in good standing in radiography by the level of competency.

+American Registry of Radiologic Technologists (ARRT).

-Students must be directly supervised during surgical and mobile procedures regardless of the level of competency.
+Students must be directly supervised during surgical and mobile procedures regardless of the yet performed a portable competency.

-This policy is enforced throughout the entire length of the program, whether the student has or has not yet performed a portable competency.
+This policy is enforced throughout the entire length of the program, whether the student has or has not